ryankueter/GChartsBlazorfied/README.md

 @code {
     public List<string> ClickEvents = new();
-    private void ClickEventHandler(gcClickEventArgs e)
+    private void ClickEventHandler(gcClickEventArgs e) =>
-    {
         ClickEvents.Add($"Clicked Row: {e.row}, Column: {e.column}");
 }
-}
 ```

-### Configuration Files
+### Configurations

-Each chart can be configured using the element attributes or the chart options class.
-The options class enables developer to provide the same configuration to multiple charts.
-To override the configuration provided by the options, you configure the element attributes:
+In the example above, the chart is configured with the Optons attribute.
+Those options may also be decoupled to enable a developer to provide the same configuration to multiple charts with different data.

+* Map Chart (IMapChartOptions)
+* Geo Chart (IGeoChartOptions)
-* Area Chart (AreaChartOptions)
+* Area Chart (IAreaChartOptions)
-* Bar Chart (BarChartOptions)
+* Bar Chart (IBarChartOptions)
-* Column chart (ColumnChartOptions)
+* Column chart (IColumnChartOptions)
-* Histogram (HistogramChartOptions)
+* Histogram (IHistogramChartOptions)
-* Line Chart (LineChartOptions)
+* Line Chart (ILineChartOptions)
-* Pie chart (PieChartOptions)
+* Pie chart (IPieChartOptions)
-* Scatter Chart (ScatterChartOptions)
+* Scatter Chart (IScatterChartOptions)

 The following is an example of how you may use the options file: